mjbvz/vscode-github-markdown-preview-style/README.md

 > **⚠️Warning⚠️** This extension depends on an experimental vscode API that is subject to change or removal.

 Demonstrates how VSCode's builtin Markdown preview can be extended by other extensions.
-This extension adds checkbox support to the preview.
+This extension changes the preview to match Github's style

 ## Enabling